Once upon a time, kids spending time in the kitchen was mostly about the chance to lick the cake beaters.

 Advancements in kitchen technology mean we’re spending much less time over a hot stove these days.

-Bringing the kids up to speed on the basics in kitchen technology is a great way to inspire STEM thinking – be it the basics on kettles, toasters, fridges or ovens.
+Bringing the kids up to speed on kitchen technology basics is a great way to inspire STEM thinking – be it the basics on kettles, toasters, fridges or ovens.

 But if you really want to inspire thinking in older kids, consider a crash course on the microwave oven.